TMinh25/ToDo/README.md

 # ToDo

-* This is a repo of Microsoft To Do clone with SQL Server implement
+* This is a repo of Microsoft To Do clone with SQL Server implement.
-* This repo was clone from [HenJigg]<https://github.com/HenJigg/MicrosoftToDo.WPFDemo> profile
+* This repo was clone from [HenJigg](https://github.com/HenJigg/MicrosoftToDo.WPFDemo) profile.
-* Project status: prototype
+* Project status: prototype.

 See real examples: